Are you getting a ball python, but you’re looking for the best tank to keep it in?

 Ball pythons need some items in their tanks to interact with.

-This is largely up to you and what style you want the enclosure to look like.
+This is largely up to you and what style you want the ball python habitat to look like.

 Low rocks and branches/logs make good items for the snake to slither over and bask on.